Fair Division in a Variable Setting: PSPACE -completeness of EF1-Restoration

-In this section, we demonstrate that the $\efconn$ problem may not always have an affirmative answer, and in fact, it is $\ps$-complete to decide so, even with monotone binary valuation functions, and even when {\em valid exchanges} of single items are permitted, apart from valid transfers.
-Our reduction is inspired by Igarashi et al. ~\cite{igarashi2024reachability}, in which they give a polynomial-time reduction from the $\ps$-complete problem of $\pmr$ \cite{BonamyBHIKMMW19} to the problem of deciding if there exists an $\ef1$ exchange path between two fixed $\ef1$ allocations, with general additive valuations.
+In this section, we show that the $\efconn$ problem may not always have an affirmative answer, and in fact, it is $\ps$-complete to decide so, even with \emph{monotone binary} valuation functions, the input allocation being near-$\mathsf{EF1}$, and even when \emph{valid exchanges} of single items are permitted, in addition to valid transfers.
+Our reduction is inspired by Igarashi et al. \cite{igarashi2024reachability}, in which they give a polynomial-time reduction from the $\ps$-complete problem of $\pmr$ \cite{BonamyBHIKMMW19} to the problem of deciding if there exists an $\mathsf{EF1}$ exchange path between two fixed $\mathsf{EF1}$ allocations, with general additive valuations.

-However, there is a fundamental difference between their reduction and ours, as the problem we solve is crucially different.
-Their problem involves deciding if there is a sequence of exchanges between two given $\ef1$ allocations.
-We would like to prove that deciding if \emph{any} $\ef1$ allocation (as opposed to some fixed $\ef1$ allocation, as in \cite{igarashi2024reachability}) is reachable from a given near-$\ef1$ allocation via transfers \emph{and} exchanges (as opposed to reachability only via exchanges in \cite{igarashi2024reachability}) is $\ps$-complete even for binary monotone valuations, provided we maintain a near-$\ef1$ allocation after each operation.
-This leads to an involved construction of the valuation functions in our $\efconn$ instance, so that we prohibit all problematic transfers/exchanges, and ensure that \emph{every} $\ef1$ allocation that may be constructed from our instance corresponds to \emph{exactly one} perfect matching - the target perfect matching in the $\pmr$ instance with which we begin.
+Their problem involves deciding if there is a sequence of exchanges between two given $\mathsf{EF1}$ allocations.
+We would like to prove that deciding if \emph{any} $\mathsf{EF1}$ allocation (as opposed to some fixed $\mathsf{EF1}$ allocation, as in \cite{igarashi2024reachability}) is reachable from a given near-$\mathsf{EF1}$ allocation via transfers \emph{and} exchanges (as opposed to reachability only via exchanges in \cite{igarashi2024reachability}) is $\ps$-complete, provided we maintain a near-$\mathsf{EF1}$ allocation after each operation.
+This leads to an involved construction of the valuation functions in our $\efconn$ instance, so as to ensure that \emph{every} $\mathsf{EF1}$ allocation that may be constructed from our instance corresponds to \emph{exactly one} perfect matching - the target perfect matching in the $\pmr$ instance with which we begin.